TaylorDarneille/SEI713/16-react/react-state/lifting-state.md

 #### Components

-This app needs two components: 1.
-A list component to display the list of fruit.
-This component needs one piece of data: the array of fruits to display.
-2. An input to capture the filter value from the user.
-This component needs one piece of data: the current value of the filter.
+This app needs two components:
+* 1. A `List` component to display the list of fruit.
+    * This component needs one piece of data: the array of fruits to display.
+* 2. An `input` to capture the filter value from the user.
+    * This component needs one piece of data: the current value of the filter.

 #### State

-This app needs to keep track of changes in two items: 1.
-The filtered list of fruits 2.
-The value of the filter
+This app needs to keep track of changes in two items:
+* 1. The filtered list of fruits
+* 2. The value of the filter

 #### Component hierarchy

 I have two sibling components \(components at the same level of the tree/app\) that need to be aware of each other's data.
-Specifically, the list component needs to only show the fruits that match the filter value.
+Specifically, the `List` component needs to only show the fruits that match the filter value.
 So I need to get data from one sibling to another.
 Something like this:

 ![basic data flow needed](../../.gitbook/assets/fruit-filter-data.png)